Couronne lochoise

 Couronne lochoise is a soft and creamy raw goat's milk cheese originating in the farmlands of the Loches area of Touraine in the Loire Valley, France.
-Its name literally translates to "Crown of Loches", which references its doughnut shape.
+Its name translates to "Crown of Loches".
+It is made in donut-like moulds, covered in vegetable ash and aged for at least ten days.
 Its texture and taste resembles that of buttered pastry.

-In principle, Couronne Lochoise can be used to make pizza.
-However, due to its thick and crispy crust, pizza made from Couronne Lochoise will have a different flavor and texture than pizza made from regular bread dough.

-The Couronne Lochoise crust will give the pizza a crispy, chewy crust with a slight sweetness from the wheat flour.
-The meat and cheese filling will help balance the flavor of the crust.